 For optimum health, cattle need a consistent source and adequate supply of water on a daily basis.
 Water quality and intake will affect cattle growth and performance.
 Access to fresh, clean water increases animals’ water intake, which in turn, increases their dry matter intake.
 This improves animal performance.

 Water consumption will vary based upon water quality, air and water temperature, humidity, moisture content of feed/forage, class of livestock, animal weight, and the physiological state of the animal.
 Heavier cattle have greater total daily water intake requirements as do lactating cattle compared to non-lactating cattle.
-Minimum water requirements are needed for growth, fetal development or lactation, water loss through urine, feces, sweat, or evaporation from lungs or skin.
+Water is required for growth, fetal development or lactation, water loss through urine, feces, sweat, or evaporation from lungs or skin.
 Factors that influence these needs will impact water requirements.
 For example, if cattle consume a diet high in protein, salt, minerals or diuretic substances, water needs will increase.
 If environmental temperature or physical activity increases, water losses through evaporation and sweating will also increase, resulting in increased water needs1.

 When designing a water system, the following guidelines on consumption will assist with calculations for capacity.
 Calves less than six months of age can consume between 20 to 50 litres of water per day depending upon temperature, while growing cattle can consume between 30 and 78 litres daily.
 Lactating cattle require 40 to 60 litres per day.
 All cattle will consume greater amounts of water during hot weather2.